ApiLogicServer/Docs/docs/Sample-Basic-Demo.md

 * acquires a new database with `Product.CarbonNeutral`

+* issues the `ApiLogicServer rebuild-from-database` command that rebuilds your project (the database models, the api), while preserving the customizations we made above.

-* and a revised `ui/admin/admin.yaml` that shows this new column
+* acquires a revised `ui/admin/admin.yaml` that shows this new column in the admin app

-* revised logic - in `logic/declare_logic.py`, we replace the 2 lines for the `models.Item.Amount` formula with this (next screenshot shows revised logic executing with breakpoint):
+* acquires this revised logic - in `logic/declare_logic.py`, we replaced the 2 lines for the `models.Item.Amount` formula with this (next screenshot shows revised logic executing with breakpoint):

 ```python
     def derive_amount(row: models.Item, old_row: models.Item, logic_row: LogicRow):